 Postdoctoral Fellowship in Clinical Neuropsychology

 Northwestern University Feinberg School of Medicine offers a two-year postdoctoral fellowship training program in clinical neuropsychology.
 In accordance with Houston Conference guidelines (Archives of Clinical Neuropsychology, 1998, 13, 160-166), fellows receive intensive residency training in the science and practice of clinical neuropsychology, including opportunities for assessment, research, treatment and teaching.
 Fellows are expected to be eligible for ABPP board certification in clinical neuropsychology by the completion of their postdoctoral training.
-Two postdoctoral fellowship positions are available for the 2023-25 cycle.

 Clinical Training Tracks